National Energy Efficiency Fund

 Specifically, the supported interventions must concern:

-- the reduction of energy consumption in industrial processes,
+- Reduction of energy consumption in industrial processes.

-- the construction and expansion of district heating networks,
+- Construction and expansion of district heating networks.

-White certificates, also known as “Energy Efficiency Certificates” (TEE), are negotiable securities that certify the achievement of energy savings in the final uses of energy through interventions and projects to increase energy efficiency.
+Also known as “Energy Efficiency Certificates” (TEE), are negotiable securities that certify the achievement of energy savings.
+In the final uses of energy through interventions and projects to increase energy efficiency.

-The white certificate system requires electricity and natural gas distributors to achieveprimary energy savings targets annually, expressed in saved tons of oil equivalent (TOE).
+White certificate system requires electricity and natural gas distributors to achieve primary energy savings targets annually, expressed in saved tons of oil equivalent (TOE).

-The operating rules of white certificates have been updatedwith the decrees of January 11th 2017 and May 8th 2018.
+The operating rules of white certificates updated with the decrees of January 11th 2017 and May 8th 2018.

-With the decree of April 30th 2019, the Operational Guide was approved to promote the identification, definition and presentation of projects within the framework of the White Certificates mechanism.
+With the decree of April 30th 2019, the Operational Guide approved to promote the identification, definition and presentation of projects.
+Within the framework of the White Certificates mechanism.

-The Guide, drawn up by the GSE, contains useful information for the preparation and presentation of requests for access to incentives as well as indications on the potential for energy savings deriving from the application of the best technologies available in the main production sectors.
+Guide, drawn up by the GSE, contains useful information for the preparation and presentation of requests for access to incentives.
+As well as indications on the potential for energy savings.
+It derive from the application of the best technologies available in the main production sectors.

-The Guide, drawn up by the GSE pursuant to the interministerial decree on White Certificates (Ministerial Decree of January 11th 2017, as amended by Ministerial Decree May 10th 2018), governs the rules and obligations that obliged subjects must follow to request this type of White Certificates, useful for the purpose of achieving the obligation.
-The provision, which is aimed at promoting the equilibrium of the securities trading market, completes the implementing provisions provided for by the ministerial decree updated in May 2018.
+The Guide, drawn up by the GSE pursuant to the interministerial decree on White Certificates (Ministerial Decree of January 11th 2017, as amended by Ministerial Decree May 10th 2018).
+It governs the rules and obligations that obliged subjects must follow to request this type of White Certificates, useful for the purpose of achieving the obligation.
+The provision, which aimed at promoting the equilibrium of the securities trading market, completes the implementing.
+Provisions provided for by the ministerial decree updated in May 2018.

-The beneficiaries are mainly public administrations, but also companiesand private individuals, who will be able to access funds for 900 million euros per year, of which 200 are destined for public administrations.
+Beneficiaries are especially mainly public administrations, but also companies and private individuals.
+Who will be able to access funds for 900 million euros per year, of which 200 are destined for public administrations.

-With the Thermal Account buildings can be upgraded to improve their energy performance, thus reducing consumption costs and quickly recovering part of the costs incurred.
-Recently, the Thermal Account has been renewedwith respect to the one introduced by the DM 28/12/2012 through the DM 16/02/2016.
-In addition to an expansion of the methods of access and of the subjects admitted (in-house companies and cooperatives of inhabitants are also included among the PAs), new energy efficiency measures are planned.
+With the Thermal Account buildings can be upgraded especially to improve their energy performance.
+Thus reducing consumption costs and quickly recovering part of the costs incurred.
+Recently, the Thermal Account has been renewed with respect to the one introduced by the DM 28/12/2012.
+Through the DM 16/02/2016.
+In addition to an expansion of the methods of access and of the subjects admitted (in-house companies and cooperatives of inhabitants are also included among the PAs).
+New energy saving tax incentives and energy efficiency measures are planned.

 HIGH EFFICIENCY COGENERATION

-Cogeneration is the combined production, in a single process, electricity – or mechanical – and heat.
-A cogeneration unit is defined as high efficiency if the resulting value of primary energy savings (PES) is at least 10% or, in the case of micro-cogeneration units (<50 kWe) or small cogeneration (<1 MWe), if it assumes any positive value.
+Cogeneration is in particular the combined production, in a single process, electricity – or mechanical – and heat.
+A cogeneration unit define at first as high efficiency if the resulting value of primary energy saving tax incentives (PES).
+It is at least 10% or, in the case of micro-cogeneration units (<50 kWe) or small cogeneration (<1 MWe), if it assumes any positive value.

-The GSE annually provides for the final recognition of the CAR operation and, for the cogeneration units that request it, the subsequent recognition of the CB number to which they are entitled.
-The GSE also examines requests for preliminary (preventive) evaluation for units not yet in operation, aimed at subsequent access to the White Certificates.
+GSE annually provides for the final recognition of the CAR operation and, for the cogeneration units that request it.
+The subsequent recognition of the CB number to which they are entitled.
+GSE also examines requests for preliminary (preventive) evaluation for units not yet in operation, aimed at subsequent access to the White Certificates.

 The main benefits that current legislation recognizes to High Efficiency Cogeneration are:

-- the priority, in the context of dispatching, of electricity produced from cogeneration over that produced from conventional sources;
+- Priority, in the context of dispatching, of electricity produced from cogeneration over that produced from conventional sources.

-- tax concessions on the excise duty of methane gas used for cogeneration;
+- Energy saving tax incentives on the excise duty of methane gas uses for cogeneration.

-- the possibility of accessing the on-site Exchange service of the electricity produced by High Efficiency Cogeneration plants with nominal power up to 200 kW;
+- Possibility of accessing the on-site Exchange service of the electricity produced by High Efficiency Cogeneration plants with nominal power up to 200 kW.

-- the possibility of obtaining tariff concessions for plants powered by Renewable Energy Sources;
+- Possibility in particular of obtaining tariff concessions for plants powered by Renewable Energy Sources.

-In net metering, the electrical system is therefore used as a tool for the virtual storage of electricity produced but not contextually self-consumed.
-A necessary condition for the provision of the service is the presence of plants for the consumption and production of electricity underlying a single connection point with the public grid.
+In net metering, the electrical system is therefore used as a tool specifically for the virtual storage of electricity produced but not contextually self-consumed.
+A necessary condition for the provision of the service is the presence of plants for the consumption and production of electricity.
+Underlying a single connection point with the public grid.

-Dedicated Withdrawal is a simplified method available to producers for the marketing of the electricity produced and fed into the grid, effective from January 1st 2008.
+Dedicated Withdrawal in detail is a simplified method available to producers for the marketing of the electricity.
+It especially produced and fed into the grid, effective from January 1st 2008.

-It consists in the sale to the GSE of the electricity fed into the grid by the plants that can access it, at the request of the producer and as an alternative to the free market, according to principles of procedural simplicity and applying economic market conditions.
+It also consists in the sale to the GSE of the electricity fed into the grid by the plants that can access it.
+At the request of the producer and as an alternative to the free market, according to principles of procedural simplicity and applying economic market conditions.

 The GSE in fact pays the producer a certain price for each kWh fed into the grid.

-The revenues deriving to producers from the sale of electricity to the GSE are therefore added to those earned from any incentive mechanisms, except in the case in which all-inclusive fixed prices, inclusive of the incentive, are applied for the withdrawal of the electricity injected into network.
+The revenues deriving to producers from the sale of electricity to the GSE are therefore added to those earned from any incentive mechanisms.
+In spite of the case in which all-inclusive fixed prices, inclusive of the incentive, are applied for the withdrawal of the electricity injected into network.

-In continuity with the DM 06/07/2012 and the DM 23/06/2016, from which it inherits part of the structure, the DM 04/07/2019 has the purpose of promoting, through economic support, the dissemination of production plants of electricity from small, medium and large renewable sources.
+In continuity with the DM 06/07/2012 and the DM 23/06/2016, from which it inherits part of the structure.
+The DM 04/07/2019 especially has the purpose of promoting, through economic support, the dissemination of production plants of electricity from small, medium and large renewable sources.